Return to all

 Unless the role meets the Green List requirements or is paid at least 2x median wage, all workers must now have:

-All qualifications below a bachelor’s degree must be relevant and be accompanied by an International Qualification Assessment (IQA) by the New Zealand Qualifications Authority (NZQA).
+All qualifications below a bachelor’s degree must be relevant and be accompanied by an International Qualification Assessment (IQA).

 Work to Residence changes for Bus and Truck Drivers